 Figure 6.1 A shows a SEM image of a ds-NiAl-W sample after this treatment.
 Pores are formed in the channels of the embedded tungsten wires.
 The pores are evenly distributed across the surface.
-The surface shown has a size of 511 μm2.
-This allows computing a wire density of $8 \times 10^{10} \text{m}^{-2}$.
+The surface shown has a size of $511 \,\mu\text{m}^2$ , which corrosponds to a wire density of $8 \times 10^{10} \text{m}^{-2}$ .
 Small scratches on the matrix resulting from the grinding are still visible demonstrating that the matrix does not dissolve.
-A closer view into one of these pores is shown in fig. 6.1 B. The cross section shows that the hole is slightly elongated in one direction; the longer pore diameter is 245 nm and the shorter 170 nm.
-The two longer walls appear parallel; a strong hint on the faceted nature of the wires matrix interface.
+A closer view into one of these pores is shown in fig. 6.1 B. The cross-section shows that the hole is slightly elongated in one direction; the longer pore diameter is 245 nm and the shorter 170 nm.
+The two longer walls appear parallel; a strong hint of the faceted nature of the wire-matrix interface.
 A surface ratio of 0.3 %W is calculated from these results.
-In average an area of $12 \,\mu\text{m}^2$ can be attributed to each pore.
+On average, each pore has an area of $12 \,\mu\text{m}^2$ .
 All these values are important geometrical factors for the application of these electrodes as sensors in electroanalytical chemistry.

 Figure 6.3 shows the current transient recorded during polarization.
-The potential jump causes simultaneous dissolution of nickel and tungsten according to eqs.
-6.2 and 6.4 in parallel to the passivation of aluminum (eq.
+The potential jump causes the simultaneous dissolution of nickel and tungsten according to eqs.
+6.2 and 6.4 while passivating aluminum (eq.
 (6.1)).
 This is indicated as region A in fig. 6.3.